Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

-All the results in this paper will be stated for proper complete metric measure spaces $(X,d,\mu)$ equipped with a Radon measure $\mu$.
+All the results in this paper will be stated for complete separable metric measure spaces $(X, d, \mu)$ equipped with a Radon measure $\mu$ with $0 < \mu(B(x, r)) < \infty$ for all balls $B(x,r) \subset X$.
 Most of the results could also be modified to apply to non-complete spaces.